 Early on, I told you of a big faux pas I made when I started out on my own gardening journey.
 I used hay to mulch around my plants rather than using straw.
-Yes, the protection part is the same no matter which you choose to use, but the after effects can be quite costly.
+Yes, the protection part is the same no matter which you choose to use, but the after-effects can be quite costly.

 Remember earlier we talked about the makeup of both straw and hay?
 Straw is basically the stem of the plant only whereas hay has the plant, the flower, the seed, all of it.
 So, if you choose to use hay around your plants you are in a sense, sprinkling the soil in your garden with a large and ample supply of seeds.
-And those seeds after watered throughout the summer growing season are also going to grow, and grow, and GROW.
+And those seeds after watered throughout the summer growing season are also going to grow, grow, and GROW.

+Lesson learned, so take my advice.
 If you do not want to be faced with more weeds than tomatoes, you will want to ensure you are always using straw in both your garden and in your compost bin at all times.

 Yes, used straw can definitely go into your compost bin and that is great news for us homesteaders.
 After your garden is done you have a few options for the leftover straw.
 You can either, 1. work it back into the soil and let it sit over the winter, or 2. rake it up and put it into your garden’s compost bin.

 If you do not yet have a compost bin, you may want to add that to your spring project list.
 Compost is a great additive for your garden and the more you can mix and cook on your own the more you will know just how good the compost quality is for your garden soil.